sequelize/sequelize-typescript/README.md

 ````

  **NODE_TLS_REJECT_UNAUTHORIZED** has to be set to 0.
-Otherwise the self-signed certificates for the hubject
+Otherwise the self-signed certificates for the
- communication will not work.
+ communication with hubject system will not work.

 ## Deployment (AWS)